BALANCE stands for:

 - Liz Davies is our BALANCE Assistant who ensures the BALANCE programme runs smoothly by processing programme referrals, invitations and bookings, and answering queries.
 She helps to facilitate our virtual sessions and also provides support during our face -to -face groups.

-- Rhian Kennedy-Warburton is our current BALANCE Physiotherapist.
-She has experience in Renal and Transplant, amongst a variety of other disciplines.
-Rhian will get to know you on a more one-to-one basis to find out what you enjoy and provide you with support and encouragement on how to become more active.
+- We have a Rotational Senior Physiotherapist as our BALANCE Physiotherapist.
+They have experience in Renal and Transplant, amongst a variety of other disciplines.
+They will get to know you on a one-to-one basis to find out what you enjoy and provide you with support and encouragement on how to become more active.

 - Misbah Gladwyn-Khan is our Renal and Transplant Clinical Psychologist.
 Misbah will help you consider how your thinking, emotions and coping may be influencing your habits.
 Misbah will also talk to you about how it is possible to respond to situations differently to develop a healthier lifestyle.